uktrade/tamato/docs/exporter/celery-tasks.rst

 RenderedTransactions
 --------------------

-RenderedTransactions link Transaction objects with rendered envelops in an XML file, before it has been validated or added to the database as Envelope and EnvelopeTransaction objects for upload.
+RenderedTransactions link Transaction objects with rendered envelopes in an XML file, before it has been validated or added to the database as Envelope and EnvelopeTransaction objects for upload.

 MultiFileEnvelopeTransactionSerializer.split_render_transactions, generates instances of RenderedTransactions, a namedtuple holding:
  - envelope_id: TARIC envelope id, to use when later when Envelope object is created.